 Submit a written QCP before the mandatory pre-paving meeting.
 Receive approval of the QCP before beginning production.
-Include the following items in the QCP:
+Include the following items in the QCP.

-4.3.1.
+- 4.3.1.
 Project Personnel.
-For project personnel, include:

-- a list of individuals responsible for QC with authority to take corrective action; - current contact information for each individual listed; and - current copies of certification documents for individuals performing specified QC functions.
+For project personnel, include: - a list of individuals responsible for QC with authority to take corrective action, - current contact information for each individual listed, and - current copies of certification documents for individuals performing specified QC functions.

+the

-4.3.2.
+2024 Specificatio ons 4.3.2.
 Material Delivery and Storage.
-For material delivery and storage, include:

-- the sequence of material processing, delivery, and minimum quantities to assure continuous plant operations; - aggregate stockpiling procedures to avoid contamination and segregation; - frequency, type, and timing of aggregate stockpile testing to assure conformance of material requirements before mixture production; and - procedure for monitoring the quality and variability of asphalt binder.
+For material delivery and storage, include: the sequence of material processing, delivery, and minimum quantities to assure continuous plant operations; aggregate stockpiling procedures to avoid contamination and segregation; frequency, type, and timing of aggregate stockpile testing to assure conformance with material requirements before mixture production; and procedure for monitoring the quality and variability of asphalt binder.
 4.3.3.
 Production.
-For production, include:

-- loader operation procedures to avoid contamination in cold bins; - procedures for calibrating and controlling cold feeds; - procedures to eliminate debris or oversized material; - procedures for adding and verifying rates of each applicable mixture component (e.g., aggregate, asphalt binder, RAP, RAS, lime, liquid antistrip, WMA); - procedures for reporting job control test results; and - procedures to avoid segregation and drain-down in the silo.
+For production, include: loader operation procedures to avoid contamination in cold bins; procedures for calibrating and controlling cold feeds; procedures to eliminate debris or oversized material; procedures for adding and verifying rates of each applicable mixture component (e.g., aggregate, asphalt binder, RAP, RAS, lime, liquid antistrip, compaction aid, foaming process, and WMA); procedures for reporting job control test results; and procedures to avoid segregation and drain-down in the silo.
 4.3.4.
 Loading and Transporting.
-For loading and transporting, include:

-- type and application method for release agents; and - truck loading procedures to avoid segregation.
+For loading and transporting, include: type and application method for release agents, and truck-loading procedures to avoid segregation.
 4.3.5.
 Placement and Compaction.
-For placement and compaction, include:

-- proposed agenda for mandatory pre-paving meeting, including date and location; - proposed paving plan (e.g., paving widths, joint offsets, and lift thicknesses); - type and application method for release agents in the paver and on rollers, shovels, lutes, and other utensils; - procedures for the transfer of mixture into the paver, while avoiding segregation and preventing material spillage; - process to balance production, delivery, paving, and compaction to achieve continuous placement operations and good ride quality; - paver operations (e.g., operation of wings, height of mixture in auger chamber) to avoid physical and thermal segregation and other surface irregularities; and - procedures to construct quality longitudinal and transverse joints.
+For placement and compaction, include: proposed agenda for mandatory pre-paving meeting, including date and location; proposed paving plan (e.g., production rate, paving widths, joint offsets, and lift thicknesses); type and application method for release agents in the paver and on rollers, shovels, lutes, and other utensils; procedures for the transfer of mixture into the paver while avoiding physical and thermal segregation and preventing material spillage; process to balance production, delivery, paving, and compaction to achieve continuous placement operations and good ride quality; paver operations (e.g., speed, operation of wings, and height of mixture in auger chamber) to avoid physical and thermal segregation and other surface irregularities; and procedures to construct quality longitudinal and transverse joints.
 4.4.
 Mixture Design.
 4.4.1.
-Design Requirements.
-Use the SP design procedure provided in Tex-204-F, unless otherwise shown on the plans.
-Design the mixture to meet the requirements listed in Tables 1, 2, 3, 4, 5, 8, 9, 10, and 11.
+Design Requirements .
+Use the SP design procedure provided in Tex-204-F , unless otherwise shown on plans.
+Design the mixture to meet the requirements listed in Tables 1, 2, 3, 4, 5, 8, 9, and 10.

-Design the mixture at 50 gyrations (Ndesign).
-Use a target laboratory-molded density of 96.0% to design the mixture; however, adjustments can be made to the Ndesign value as noted in Table 10.
+Design the mixture using an SGC and 50 gyrations as the design number of gyrations (Ndesign).
+Use a target laboratory-molded density of 96.0% to design the mixture; however, adjustments can be made to the Ndesign value shown in Table 9.
 The Ndesign level may be reduced to at least 35 gyrations at the Contractor's discretion.

-Use an approved laboratory from the Department's MPL to perform the Hamburg Wheel test and provide results with the mixture design, or provide the laboratory mixture and request that the Department perform the Hamburg Wheel test.
-The Engineer will be allowed 10 working days to provide the Contractor with Hamburg Wheel test results on the laboratory mixture design.
+Use a Department-approved laboratory listed on the MPL to perform the Hamburg wheel test and provide results with the mixture design, or provide the laboratory mixture and request that the Department perform the Hamburg wheel test.
+Upon receiving the sample from the Contractor, the Engineer will be allowed 10 working days to provide the Contractor with Hamburg wheel test results on the laboratory mixture design.

 The Engineer will provide the mixture design when shown on the plans.
-The Contractor may submit a new mixture design at any time during the project.
-The Engineer will verify and approve all mixture designs (JMF1) before the Contractor can begin production.
+The Contractor may submit a new mixture design anytime during the project.
+The Engineer will verify and approve all mixture designs (JMF1) before the Contractor may begin production.